How to Get Rid of Eye Bags: Technique, Results, and Post-operative Care: Complete Guide

 How To Get Rid Of Eye Bags: when you look in the mirror in the morning, these under-eye bags reflect an image of fatigue that you do not always feel.
-I perfectly understand this discomfort, as this is one of the most common consultations I receive in my Paris practice specializing in oculoplastic surgery.
+I perfectly understand this discomfort, as this is one of the most common consultations I receive in my Paris practice specializing in eyelid & oculoplastic surgery.

 According to aesthetic studies, nearly 60% of patients who consult me about their eyes mention under-eye bags as their primary aesthetic concern.
 This prevalence reflects a reality I encounter daily: bags and dark circles are among the first signs of aging around the eyes, well before wrinkles.